 Keep updated on our latest happenings.

-Sign up for our Diocesan e-newsletter for a monthly update on news, events, and happenings around the Diocese.
+Sign up for our Diocesan e-newsletter for a semi-monthly update on news, events, and happenings around the Diocese.

 Here is an archive of recent issues:

 - April 5 issue of e-news: UTO ingathering, parish demographic studies, and more

 - Info about signing up for Leadership Institute

 - March 15 e-enews

 - A message from Bp.
 Knisely in response to the election

 - Mid-Nov: post-Convention and Advent news and resources